 - preventing leaves and debris from entering the storm water drainage system

-- reporting any blockages or potential blockages to Council by lodging a service request on 1300 666 535.
+- reporting any blockages or potential blockages to council by lodging a service request, online here or calling 1300 666 535.

 The terrain throughout the Shire of Campaspe is largely flat so our storm water drainage systems requires pumping.